Freelancing and Chronic Illness: My Experience

 So, I’ve been freelancing for almost 2 years now and although I’ve shared it wasn’t something I set out to do, I haven’t spoken about the main reason I am glad to have the flexible lifestyle that freelancing offers.
 Freelancing has helped me with my chronic illness.

-For about 3 years now, I’ve had symptoms of IBS and some other related symptoms surrounding this.
-It’s something that affects my life on many levels.
+For about 3 years now, I’ve had a chronic illness that affects my life significantly.

 And so, although freelancing isn’t something I set out to do, I realise just how necessary it is and it solves the issue of having a flexible work environment.
 I just didn’t know that freelancing was the answer when I started or prior to this.